 If an address is not in the identity evidence or cannot be validated through a credible source, an applicant can still demonstrate possession.
 This is particularly relevant to email addresses, where providers generally don't validate the owner's identity.
 In such cases, possession can be demonstrated by returning an enrollment code sent to the address, validating its association with an identity and verifying it as a part of their identity.
 Although the address is not a relevant attribute for identity resolution, it would be relevant as a part of the confirmed identity.
 This approach should also be acceptable for validating mobile phone numbers or physical addresses.

-This approach is supported by this that a proofing notification must be sent to an address of record that is preferably not the one that received the enrollment code and that proofing notifications but not enrollment codes are required for IAL2 identity proofing.
+This approach is supported by this notion that a proofing notification must be sent to an address of record that is preferably not the one that received the enrollment code and that proofing notifications but not enrollment codes are required for IAL2 identity proofing.
 These imply that an address can be validated via a method that does not necessarily prove possession, ownership.

 A concern with this approach, however, is that the standards seem to mandate sending enrollment codes to a previously validated address, implying an additional validation before sending the code.
 This approach makes sense if the address is being used to resolve the identity but not if the address is merely being added as part of the confirmed identity.